IrregularElements/A3-DynamicReconOps/README.md

 =================
 This repository is a private fork of [mbrdmn][mbrdmn]'s [Dynamic Recon Ops][dro] scenario for Arma 3.
-It contains the unpacked Altis PBO from Steam Workshop, plus all published versions for other maps, plus a simple toolkit to repack the scenario for arbitrary maps.
+It contains the unpacked Altis PBO from Steam Workshop, plus ~~all~~ most published versions for other maps, plus a simple toolkit to repack the scenario for arbitrary maps.

 **NOTE**: This repository is not the upstream project and may lag behind the published version!